 Its classic 1940’s outdoor display, after Loew’s reopened the theatre, is visible in many downtown photographs and many noteworthy films played there.
 CinemaScope was advertised in 1953.

-The Palace Theatre was most noted for being the Mid-South’s Cinerama theatre from July 1961 to October 1963.
+The Palace Theatre was most noted for being the Mid-South’s Cinerama theatre from July 26, 1961 with the Mis-South premiere of “This Is Cinerama”.
+It was at this time tat the Wurlitzer organ was removed from the building.
 The installation of Cinerama required a number of interior alterations to accommodate the huge curved screen and triple projection equipment.
-That screen could not be used for standard format movies and, when it was removed, the auditorium looked patched over and shabby.
+That screen could not be used for standard format movies and, when it was removed in October 1963, the auditorium looked patched over and shabby.

 Loew’s donated the Palace Theatre to Bountiful Blessings Deliverance Church in 1977.
 The church reopened the stage and used it for a variety of purposes, but the building continued to deteriorate and it proved difficult to maintain.
 It closed for good in 1985.
 It was replaced by a parking garage, still standing in 2013.